discordeno/discordeno/site/docs/nodejs/Structures/components.md

 - You can specify a range of allowed selects (`minValue` and `maxValue`)
 - Every Select Item can have a emoji and has a `value`, inorder to identify the select item
 - A default Select Item can be set, which will be selected by default

+### Text Input (`type: 4`):

+TextInputs are interactive components, which can just be sent inside with the modal response type.

+- You can specify a range of text length (`minLength` and `maxLength`)
+- You can add a placeholder and prefilled value and if the text input is required
+- A Action row can maximal have 1 Text Input

 ## Send Components